pulumi/workshops/gitlab/pulumi-cloud-gitlab-integration/README.md

 * <https://www.pulumi.com/docs/using-pulumi/continuous-delivery/gitlab-ci/>
 * <https://www.pulumi.com/docs/using-pulumi/continuous-delivery/gitlab-app/>

-## TODOs

-* Does the build get triggered by the initial add of files?
-* Can we confirm that changes to .gitlab-ci.yml lag behind by one commit?
-* GitLab SSO for previews on the webhook

 ## Required Configuration

 Set the name of the GitLab organization in which your repository will go: